Series-wide: Ash Ketchum | Pikachu | Team Rocket Trio | Team Rocket Trio's Pokemon | Team Rocket Organization

 An energetic and tomboyish trainer from Twinleaf Town.

-- Action Girl: Not at the same vein as Iris, but Verity has no problems leaping around and getting her hands dirty.
+- Action Girl: Not in the same vein as Iris, but Verity has no problems leaping around and getting her hands dirty.

-- Composite Character: As the other examples show, she's essentially a combination of Misty and Dawn.
+- Composite Character: As the other examples show, she's Misty with a splash of Dawn.

 - Disappeared Dad: Considering she has a mother yet it is never mentioned who her father is.